 ▪ CIBC bank – focuses on environmental, social, and governance matters of importance to their stakeholders.
 In 2020, they financed $15.7 billion in the environmental and sustainable sector and helped fund community-based renewable energy projects across Canada through their contract with Bullfrog Power.

 Financial Institutions are becoming a real game changer and charger of new eco-initiatives.
 Alongside new technological assistance, they can make a synergy of effective solutions.
 If you are ready to enhance your existing product or develop a new one, you can count on Proffiz.
 Our tech specialists have been creating solutions for the financial industry supporting banks and fintech startups for over five years.
-You can see our portfolio or text us anytime at email@example.com.
+You can see our portfolio and text us anytime at firstname.lastname@example.org.
+Reach us at any stage of product development.
 Together we can make the world a better place!